 We want to make sure your application to the online UW Bachelor of Science in Applied Computing goes smoothly.
 The following steps will guide you through the process.
 If you have a question, call an enrollment adviser at 1-877-UW-LEARN (895-3276) or email us anytime at email@example.com.
 We’ll be happy to help!

 Sending us your application materials no later than one month before courses begin ensures the smoothest admission and enrollment process.
 We may accommodate late applications that are complete up to a week before the semester starts.
 Additionally, we will accept applications up to the first day of the semester; however, at this point, admission to the program and a smooth transition into courses may prove difficult.

 Starting your application early will help ensure you have plenty of time to gather required materials (such as transcripts), transfer credits, apply for financial aid, and complete the University of Wisconsin System Online Admission Application.

-Please refer to our Courses Page for course dates.
+Please refer to our Course Schedule for course dates.